viamrobotics/docs/docs/manage/CLI.md

 ##### Upload validation

-When you `upload` a module, the command validates your local packaged module to ensure that it meets the requirements to successfully upload to the Viam Registry.
+When you `upload` a module, the command validates your local packaged module to ensure that it meets the requirements to successfully upload to the Viam registry.
 The following criteria are checked for every `upload`:

 * The packaged module must exist on the filesystem at the path provided to the `upload` command.